seamapi/nextjs-server-modules/README.md

 ## Usage

-First, install with `npm install nextjs-server-module`
+First, install with `npm install nextjs-server-modules`

 You can now add a build script or just run `nsm build`